-nne Arundel County Public Schools provides Transportation from designated bus stops for students who reside within the schools attendance area.
+nne Arundel County Public Schools provides transportation from designated bus stops for students who reside within the school's attendance area.
 Transportation is dependent on your child's grade level and the distance of your residence from the school.
 Transportation is provided for:

-- prekindergarten students who live in excess of one-half mile from the attending school. - kindergarten students who live more than one-half mile from their school. - elementary students who live more than one mile from their school. - middle and high students who live more than one and one-half miles from their school.
+- Pre-K students who live in excess of one-half mile from the attending school. - Kindergarten students who live more than one-half mile from their school. - elementary students who live more than one mile from their school. - middle and high students who live more than one and one-half miles from their school.